po1sigala/live/01-Class-Content/13-ORM-dev/README.md

-# Unit 13: Object Relational Mapping (ORM)
+# Unit 13: Object-Relational Mapping (ORM)

 ## Overview:

-Using a database is an important part of any application that requires us to collect data.
-When our application grows in size and we start to collect large amounts of data, as a developer we may have to migrate our database or use multiple different types of databases.
-It is not an easy task to compare data across databases or migrate from one database to another.
-Object-relational mapping makes this task much more manageable by giving us away to interact with our database using JavaScript.
+A database is essential to any application that collects data.
+Larger applications typically collect more data&mdash;making data management more complex.
+For example, we might have to compare data across databases, migrate an app's existing database, or even use various types of databases. **Object-relational mapping (ORM)** makes these tasks more manageable by helping us to interact with databases using JavaScript.

-There are many different ORM tools at our disposal but for this unit we will be using Sequelize.
-Sequelize is a popular JavaScript ORM that utilizes Object oriented programming.
-With Sequelize we can now communicate with our Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server using Node.js.

-Not only can we now use JavaScript to communicate with our database, but we can also make relationships between our data easier to recognize and leverage.
-This allows us to connect our data and see how it interacts with each other much better than we could with plain SQL.
+We can choose from many ORM tools, but for this unit we will use Sequelize.
+A popular JavaScript ORM that uses object-oriented programming, Sequelize enables us to communicate with Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server using Node.js.
+It also helps make relationships between the data easier to recognize and leverage.
+Thus, we can see how the data interacts much better than we could with plain SQL.

 ## Key Topics